ydxlt/okdownloader/docs/in_android.md

 implementation("com.billbook.lib:okdownloader-android:1.0.0")
 ```

-To add a copy interceptor that records download tasks and prioritizes copying for subsequent downloads of the same resource to prevent duplicate downloads, use the `CopyOnExists` mechanism:
+To add a copy interceptor that records download tasks and prioritizes copying for subsequent downloads of the same resource to `prevent duplicate downloads`, use the `CopyOnExists` mechanism:

 ```kotlin
 val downloader = Downloader.Builder()